Bitcoin up by a fifth after Trump lists reserve tokens

 While Wall Street closed higher on Friday, the recent selloff in large technology bellwethers such as Nvidia has eroded confidence in bitcoin, which some see as an alternative tech proxy.

-Bitcoin fell more than 17 per cent in February, clocking its biggest monthly percentage fall since June 2022 and losing more than a third of its price since topping US$105,000 in early January.
+Bitcoin fell more than 17 per cent in February, clocking its biggest monthly percentage fall since June 2022 and losing more than a third of its price since topping $105,000 in early January.

 Its rally since Trump's November election was spurred by optimism that the crypto-friendly president would champion a strategic bitcoin fund and end the previous Joe Biden administration's crackdown on the industry.